 Our goal is to help California based retail stores, restaurants, wholesalers and individuals import any wine they want from their preferred producers for very low cost.
 Three tier wine licensing system increases substantially cost of the wine.
 No company can hold all the licenses (import, wholesale and retail).
 Partner with us.
 Our California warehouse is fully licensed to import wine.

 We offer everything necessary to import your wines to U.S.A.

 - Importer.
 We will prepare all paperwork necessary to import wine to U.S.A.
-The administrative cost is $500 per wine label.
-We will credit the cost back to you from the first sales.

 - FDA registration.
 Each winery needs to be registered with FDA before the first import.
 We will also help with prior notice which needs to be provided before each wine shipment to U.S.A. (even small sample shipment).
 We will do or assist with the FDA registration.

 - Primary American Source (Appointment Letter).
 Most of the states require an Appointment Letter to be provided before you start selling wine in the state.
 We will prepare it.